SultanCYB/Backup/README.md

 ### This tool can backup your files to anywhere you want, whether to your drive or your USB drive, it simply archive the files you chose as a `tar` archive to the path you specify.

-### The tool is designed that it automatically runs after a certain number of days with the help of two things,
+### The tool is designed that it runs after a certain number of days with the help of two things, however you need to find a way to let it run automatiaclly every day to check if it passed that certain number

 ### 1- the `re_update` variable ( default is 7 ) this variable is the certain number of days; the count starts since the written date in the `update log file` which will be disussed after this line.